-- April 24, 2015) received: (i) "basic" remuneration as a director of Luxottica; and (ii) "additional" remuneration as Chairman of the Human Resources Committee. - 17.
-Claudio Del Vecchio (Director until April 24, 2015) only received the "basic" remuneration as a director of Luxottica. - 18.
-Marco Mangiagalli (Director, member of the Control and Risk Committee and member of the Human Resources Committee, in office until April 24, 2015) received: (i) "basic" remuneration as a director of Luxottica; and (ii) "additional" remuneration as member of the Control and Risk Committee and the Human Resources Committee. - 19.
-Anna Puccio (Director and member of the Human Resources Committee, in office until April 24, 2015) received: (i) "basic" remuneration as a director of Luxottica; and (ii) "additional" remuneration as member of the Human Resources Committee. - 20.
-Marco Reboa (Director and member of the Control and Risk Committee, in office until April 24, 2015) received: (i) "basic" remuneration as a director of Luxottica; and (ii) "additional" remuneration as member of the Committee. - 21.
-Francesco Vella (Chairman of the Board of Statutory Auditors) received the remuneration for his position as statutory auditor of Luxottica that was set at the Meeting of Stockholders. - 22.
-Alberto Giussani (statutory member of the Board of Statutory Auditors) received remuneration for his position as statutory auditor of Luxottica that was set at the Meeting of Stockholders at the time of his appointment. - 23.
-Barbara Tadolini (statutory member of the Board of Statutory Auditors) received remuneration for her position as statutory auditor of Luxottica that was set at the Meeting of Stockholders at the time of her appointment, as well as remuneration as for her position as statutory auditor of the subsidiary company Salmoiraghi & Viganò S.p.A. - 24.
-During 2015 sixteen managers held positions with strategic responsibilities, also for only part of the year.
+- member of the Committee. - 9.
+Maria Pierdicchi (Director) only received the "basic" remuneration as a director of Luxottica. - 10.
+Karl Heinz Salzburger (Director) only received the "basic" remuneration as a director of Luxottica. - 11.
+Luciano Santel (Director and member of the Control and Risk Committee) received: (i) "basic" remuneration as a director of Luxottica; and (ii) "additional" remuneration as member of the Committee. - 12.
+Cristina Scocchia (Director and member of the Control and Risk Committee) received: (i) "basic" remuneration as a director of Luxottica; and (ii) "additional" remuneration as member of the Committee. - 13.
+Sandro Veronesi (Director) only received the "basic" remuneration as a director of Luxottica. - 14.
+Andrea Zappia (Director and Chairman of the Human Resources Committee) received: (i) "basic" remuneration as a director of Luxottica; and (ii) "additional" remuneration as Chairman of the Human Resources Committee. - 15.
+Adil Mehboob-Khan (CEO for Markets, ceased on January 29, 2016) received: (i) "basic" remuneration as a director of Luxottica; (ii) "additional" remuneration for acting as CEO of the Company in accordance with article 2389, paragraph 3, of the Italian Civil Code; (iii) fixed remuneration as a manager employed by the Company; (iv) supplementary accident insurance and other non-monetary benefits.; and (vi) a severance indemnity for termination of position (see para.
+2.1). - 16.
+Francesco Vella (Chairman of the Board of Statutory Auditors) received the remuneration for his position as statutory auditor of Luxottica that was set at the Meeting of Stockholders. - 17.
+Alberto Giussani (statutory member of the Board of Statutory Auditors) received remuneration for his position as statutory auditor of Luxottica that was set at the Meeting of Stockholders. - 18.
+Barbara Tadolini (statutory member of the Board of Statutory Auditors) received remuneration for her position as statutory auditor of Luxottica that was set at the Meeting of Stockholders, as well as remuneration as for her position, held until January 21, 2016, as statutory auditor of Salmoiraghi & Viganò S.p.A (associated company until December 28, 2016, of which Luxottica subsequently acquired control as of December 28, 2016). - 19.
+During 2016 eight managers held positions with strategic responsibilities, also for only part of the year.
 The information on these managers is given below and in the following tables.
-For the sake of completeness, it is to be noted that in its meeting on January 19, 2015, the Board of Directors identified nine executive positions with strategic responsibilities. - 25.
-The following remuneration was paid to the executives with strategic responsibilities, including those that held the positions for only part of the year: - (a) With regard to the 10 executives with strategic responsibilities employed by the Company: - these executives received: (i) fixed remuneration as executives of Luxottica; (ii) variable MBO remuneration for 2015; (iii) other non-monetary benefits; (iv) severance indemnity for end of office or termination of employment;
+It is to be noted that during 2016 no executive with strategic responsibilities was employed by subsidiary companies. - 20.
+The following remuneration was paid to the executives with strategic responsibilities, including those that held the positions for only part of the year: (i) fixed remuneration as executives of Luxottica; (ii) variable MBO remuneration for 2016; (iii) other non-monetary benefits; (iv) severance indemnity for end of office or termination of employment.